What is the Part D “Donut Hole”?

 To understand the Part D “Donut Hole,” you must first realize that traditional Medicare (Part A and B) doesn’t cover your prescription costs.
 Medicare Part D was set up to cover SOME of the cost of drugs you purchase at the pharmacy.
 Did you see how we wrote SOME in all caps?
 That’s because Part D will not cover ALL your Rx costs.
 There are still deductibles and coinsurance under Part D.

-The Donut Hole is nickname for the period when drugs are not covered under your Part D plan.
-If your total prescription bills ever reach roughly $3000 in one year, you will then have arrived at the Part D Coverage Gap and YOU will have to pay the next $4,750 in drug costs.
-The good news is that during this Donut Hole period you can buy the drugs at a discount (see below).
+The Donut Hole is nickname for the period when drugs are not covered at the full amount under your Part D plan.
+It is also called the coverage Gap.
+The good news is that during this Donut Hole period you can still buy the drugs at a discount.

 To learn more about the Donut hole and Part D drugs, please visit our Part D Prescriptions drug page